 Since 1992 he has concentrated on international investment law and has written many articles on the subject.
 The main product of this activity is a 1500 page commentary on the Convention on the Settlement of Investment Disputes between States and Nationals of Other States under the title “The ICSID Convention: A Commentary”.

 He has written expert opinions in many investment cases and has served as arbitrator in ICSID and UNCITRAL cases.

 He has spent most of his academic career at the Department of International Law of the University of Salzburg, Austria.
 From 1992 to 2000 he was the Edward B. Burling Professor of International Law and Organization at the Paul H. Nitze School of Advanced International Studies (SAIS) of the Johns Hopkins University in Washington, D.C.
 From October 2000 to September 2009 he was Professor of International Law at the University of Vienna, Austria.

-From 2008 to 2013 he was Of Counsel with the law firm Wolf Theiss Vienna.
+Since March 2015 he is Of Counsel with the law firm zeiler.partners in Vienna.
 He is currently working as an independent expert and arbitrator in investment cases.